Georgia DUI Lawyer Richard Lawson - Top-Rated Georgia DUI Attorney

 After you are arrested for DUI in Georgia, the law enforcement officer will read you an implied consent notice.
 You will then be asked to submit to a state-administered chemical test of your breath, blood, or urine.
 By state law, you are required to submit to this testing and any person who refuses this testing will face the possibility of a one-year suspension of his or her Georgia driver's license.
 If your license is suspended due to your refusal to take a State test, you will not be eligible for a limited-use driving permit.
 Time is of the essence, and it is important to hire a Georgia DUI attorney soon after arrest to protect your right to drive.

 Attorney Richard Lawson has dedicated his law practice to DUI law and has specialized in this area for over 20 years.
 As a former Georgia DUI prosecutor, he can help his clients reach the best possible outcome no matter how challenging the DUI case.
 You will need an experienced Georgia DUI attorney who will fight for you to get the best possible outcome in your case.
-You only have ten days to protect your right to drive and your freedom.
+You only have thirty days to protect your right to drive and your freedom.

 There can be many strategies in a DUI case in Georgia.
 While the best result may be to walk away from the case with no penalties and a clean record, many cases can be won without the need for a trial by having the charges reduced to a lesser charge.
 Reckless Driving does not carry a license suspension and does not leave a “DUI” on their criminal record.
 Call our office today to discuss the best possible outcome in your case given your particular circumstances.
 Whether it is by a jury trial, a plea bargain, or a plea to a reduced charge like reckless driving, our office will find the best possible result in your case.